docknetwork/planning/rfc/0003-schema.md

 ```

 The schema is queried from the chain using its id resulting in the above JSON document and the author DID.
 The SDK
-will format the received information as
+will format the received information as follows:
 ```json
 {
    "type": "JsonSchemaValidator2018",